AscendKernelGen: A Systematic Study of LLM-Based Kernel Generation for Neural Processing Units: Data Construction

 To equip large language models (LLMs) with the reasoning capabilities required for low-level NPU kernel generation, we construct a multi-source dataset that integrates domain-specific kernel knowledge with general reasoning supervision.
 The design goal is not only to expose the model to the surface form of AscendC kernels, but also to teach how expert developers reason about tiling strategies, memory movement, API constraints, and correctness under hardware-specific execution models.

 As illustrated in Fig.~\ref{fig:framework}, the dataset consists of three complementary components: documentation-based reasoning data derived from AscendC manuals, kernel-centric chain-of-thought (CoT) data extracted from real-world AscendC operators, and general reasoning chains to preserve generalization capability.
+In total, the raw corpus contains 83,916 samples and is publicly available at \href{https://huggingface.co/AscendKernelGen/datasets}{Ascend-CoT}.

+The raw dataset exhibits a long-tailed length distribution.
+Approximately 99.1\% of samples have input sequences shorter than 11.1k tokens, although the maximum input length reaches about 111k tokens.
+On the output side, 85.1\% of samples are within 21.9k tokens and an additional 6.3\% fall between 21.9k and 43.8k tokens, while the maximum output length reaches about 219k tokens.
+Before supervised fine-tuning, we apply length-aware preprocessing: samples exceeding 32k tokens are discarded, and short samples are packed into fixed-length training sequences using boundary-aware isolation to prevent interference across concatenated examples.
+After preprocessing, the final SFT corpus consists of 9,955 sequences of length 32k.